Nagendra1997/dummypy/README.md

 ## Step 3 - Run Mesibo

-You need to specify the app token which needs to be run on-premise,to the mesibo instance.
-The app token can be obtained from mesibo console which looks like the following
+You need to specify the app token which needs to be run on-premise,to the mesibo instance.The app token can be obtained from mesibo console which looks like the following
 ```
 **cn9cvk6gnm15e7lrjb2k7ggggax5h90n5x7dp4sam6kwitl2hmg4cmwabet4zgdw**